 Dunmore’s War: Last Conflict of America’s Colonial Era—In 1774, Lord Dunmore, last royal governor of Virginia, led the colony’s militia in a defensive war against an Indian confederation led by the Shawnees.
 This presentation explains the causes, conduct, and outcome of the war, and the organization and operations of Virginia’s colonial militia on the eve of the War for Independence.
 Dr. Glenn F. Williams is a historian at the U.S. Army Center of Military History and specializes in the 18th century with an emphasis on Colonial-Revolutionary America.

-Thanks to generous support from Seminar patrons, Fort Ticonderoga offers scholarships for K12 school teacher who are first-time attendees at the Seminar on the American Revolution.
+Thanks to generous support from Seminar patrons, Fort Ticonderoga offers scholarships for K-12 school teachers who are first-time attendees at the Seminar on the American Revolution.
 Since 2001, Fort Ticonderoga has provided 58 teacher scholarships for the Seminar on the American Revolution.